gmarkomanolis/mini/README.md

 The compiling of the MinI tool is simple.

+You can use the bash script:
+* ./compile.sh

+or

 * gcc -Wall -fPIC -c mini.c
 * gcc -shared -Wl,-soname -o libmini.so mini.o

 * Copy the libmini.so file in the folder that you want this library to be located